Three Delivery

 Three Delivery (also known as Chop Suey Trio) is an animated television series inspired by kung-fu movies.
 It was created by Larry Schwarz, who also created similar series, Kappa Mikey and Speed Racer: The Next Generation.
 It is a collaboration between Animation Collective in Manhattan, New York and the now-defunct Fatkat in Miramichi, New Brunswick as their last project.
 The show premiered on Nicktoons in the United States, and YTV in Canada on June 27, 2008.
 An episode of Three Delivery was first shown at the New York Comic Con 2008, on April 19, 2008.
-The show was broadcast CBBC in the UK having begun on February 21, 2009 and on Once TV in Mexico.
+The show was broadcast on CBBC in the UK beginning on February 21, 2009 and on Once TV in Mexico.